Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Coat

-The coat of a Pocket Bully varies because it’s a designer breed.
+The coat varies because it’s a designer breed.
 Some Pocket Bullies can have wiry coats similar to that of a Patterdale Terrier while others will have smooth and short coats like an American Pitbull.

 However, the apparent standard for a Pocket Bully is the short and smooth coat of the American Pitbull.
 Its coat comes in various colors and it can either have a single solid color or markings of another color.
 Pocket Bullies can also have blue ticking.